Limits of Multilayer Diffusion Network Inference in Social Media Research: Introduction

-In this study, we bridge this gap by conducting a systematic analysis of how well the multilayer diffusion network inference method works under different spreading settings that are realistic to social media data.
-To more efficiently perform the testing, we develop an implementation of the method, \textsc{MultiC}, that achieves higher inference accuracy than previous implementations in comparable runtime.
-We run our implementation on an extensive series of synthetic data, generated with varied network and diffusion settings that are designed to cover a wide range of realistic spreading conditions on social media.
-We give an overview of the performance variation of the method depending on each controlled feature of the setting, including network size, network density, number of layers, layer overlap, cascade size, and layer mixing.
-Our results show that the accuracy of the multilayer decomposition is heavily dependent on multiple factors, for example the density of the network, as well as the size distribution of cascades in the spreading data.
-Specifically, the method fails to infer an accurate multilayer diffusion network when the network is sparse, or when most cascades in the data do not reach a large audience.
+In this study, we bridge this gap by systematically testing how well the multilayer diffusion network inference framework performs under varied network and diffusion settings designed to cover a wide range of realistic social media spreading conditions.
+For each controlled feature, including network size, network density, number of layers, layer overlap, cascade size, and layer mixing, we report the extent to which the framework's performance varies.
+Our results show that the accuracy of the multilayer decomposition is heavily dependent on multiple factors, including the density of the diffusion network and the size distribution of cascades in the spreading data.
+Notably, the inference framework fails to infer an accurate multilayer diffusion network when the underlying diffusion network is sparse or when most cascades in the data do not reach a large audience.

-The contribution of our work is two-fold.
-First, we implement a computational framework that infers multilayer diffusion networks with remarkable accuracy and efficiency\footnote{We have published our code at \url{https://github.com/ECANET-research/multic}.}.
-Second, the results of our systematic testing reveal a wide range of performance dynamics of the inference method, including a considerable number of conditions where it fails to achieve adequate accuracy.
-Our work thereby highlights the need to evaluate the feasibility of the inference method before applying it to real data, to avoid interpreting incorrect results and reaching invalid conclusions.
-The results of our experiments serve as a reference for this applicability evaluation by providing an estimate of the inference accuracy given the properties of the dataset, while our open-source implementation can be easily adapted for further testing with personalized settings.
+Our work delineates the limits of the multilayer diffusion network inference framework in potential social media applications.
+It highlights the need for researchers to evaluate the feasibility of the inference framework before applying it to real data, to avoid interpreting incorrect results and reaching invalid conclusions.
+The results of our experiments serve as a reference for this applicability evaluation by providing an estimate of the inference accuracy given the properties of the dataset.
+Although our results cannot cover all possible network structure and information diffusion settings, our open-source implementation\footnote{We have published our code at https://github.com/ecanet-research/multic.}, which achieves higher inference accuracy than previous implementations in comparable runtime, can be easily adapted for further testing under personalized setups.